-The composition of the CPT will be influenced by the risk profile of your province.
-Initially it should consist of focal points for disaster risk management from the key departments, and other relevant public entities in the province that are tasked with the development of the province's AHCP (for a Level 5 response).
-In particular, it must also include focal points from any other existing planning entities or units in your province such as those responsible for any form of developmental planning.
+The composition of the CPT will be influenced by the risk profile of your district municipality.
+Initially it should consist of focal points for disaster risk management from the key departments, DMA/s (if applicable) and other municipal entities in the district municipality tasked with the development of the district municipality's AHCP (for a Level 4 response).
+In particular, it must also include focal points from any other existing planning entities or units in your municipality such as those responsible for IDPs, environmental management, Spatial Development Frameworks (SDFs), and so on.
+Each of the local municipalities in the area of the district municipality must be represented on the CPT by the individual who has been tasked with the development of that local municipality's AHCP (for a Level 3 response).